In today’s competitive landscape, paid marketing strategies have emerged as powerful tools to gain visibility, attract customers, and boost revenue.

 What should be the Marketing Strategy of a Startup?

 Startup marketing strategies are essential for new businesses to gain traction and attract their target audience.
-Startups often face limited resources and fierce competition, making it crucial to employ creative and cost-effective approaches.
+Moreover, startups often face limited resources and fierce competition, making it crucial to employ creative and cost-effective approaches.

 Content marketing, social media marketing, and search engine optimization (SEO) are commonly used strategies to build brand awareness and engage potential customers.